 If the CIO is wound up, the members of the CIO have no liability to contribute to its assets and no personal responsibility for settling its debts and liabilities.

-You can read more about membership in the constitution.
+You can read more about membership in the SWVG constitution UPDATED at the AGM on 16 Nov 2020.

 Admission of new members

-Commentary: a person who meets these three criteria is entitled to become a member but is not required to do so.
-Someone may be a volunteer without being a member.
+Commentary: a person who meets these criteria is entitled to become a member but is not required to do so.
+Someone may be a volunteer or use SWVG’s services without being a member.

-Commentary: see here [link to follow shortly] for more about the training that is required by the trustees, and other requirements on volunteers, depending on the volunteer role.
+Commentary: see here [link to follow] for more about the training that is required by the trustees, and other requirements on volunteers, depending on the volunteer role.

 “The charity trustees may require applications for membership to be made in any reasonable way that they decide”

-Commentary The trustees require anyone wishing to become a member to:
+Commentary The trustees require anyone wishing to become a member to complete a short application form.

 Duty of members